xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

   FindAndCenterOneHole 0 1.3 0 2

-This results in the hole being centered, as shown on the right.
+This will center the hole that is closest to the center of camera, as shown on the right.
 The green marker is for visual indication only—the procedure itself does not rely on it.
 Instead, it centers the nearest hole using Image Shift.

 The command utilizes the Hole Finder function.
 A prerequisite is that you have already run the Hole Finder from the dialog window on this grid.
 In